 Booker hits a Diamond Cutter Kanyon Kutter for two and then a Bookend to end the match.
 Canada throws trash at the one black guy that appeared on the card as he stands victorious in the center of the ring after overcoming a whole mess of shitty Russo booking.

 The first match was a decent enough spotfest but that’s about it.
-The Mike Awesome vs. Lance Storm match was silly and maybe could have worked in America (and on a card where no other matches ended with bullshit), but in Canada?
+The Mike Awesome vs. Lance Storm match was silly and maybe could have worked in America (and also on a card where none of the other matches ended with bullshit), but in Canada?
 It was dumb as shit.

 People who don’t understand how bad Vince Russo was just need to watch this PPV and then they will get it.